TheMarzoog/dsndProject1/README.md

 # TMDB Dataset Analyzation
-analyzing TMDB dataset to answer three quations:
+Analyzing TMDB dataset to answer three quations:
 1. Which genres are more common?
 2. Which genre (on average) cost more to produce?
 3. Which genre (on average) generates more revenue?